forrazh/forrazh/README.md

 </a>

 ### I am currently working on :
-- The [Odin Project](https://www.theodinproject.com/) - RoR path; Replacing JS part with Kotlin/JS
+- The [Odin Project](https://www.theodinproject.com/) - RoR path; Replacing JS part with Kotlin/JS => Currently at the chess game, feels like I'm starting to know what I am doing 👀
+- A Rogue-Like game in Kotlin (should be rushed after I finished the chess game)
 - Learning Security with RootMe / TryHackMe

 - an Android weather app (Pretty original, isn't it ?) in Kotlin... *Going on hold, changing project right now...
 Needs Localisation, preferences screen and proper navigation to be complete*

 ### I am currently planning to work on :
 - A website using Kotlin/JS...
-- Doing a complete RogueLike
+- ~~Doing a complete RogueLike~~ <= Just started, foundations on the [here](https://github.com/HFDrae/KRogue) (on my git)

 ### I have learnt about :